-PCS has reviewed the relevant documents to satisfy itself that these criteria are met.
+PCS has reviewed the relevant documents and is satisfied that this requirement is met.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.